Johrei: Cult concerns

 Edzard Ernst, in his book Alternative Medicine – A Critical Assessment of 150 Modalities, says that Johrei groups have many of the characteristics of a cult.
 Okada had many devoted followers, and he prescribed strict ways of doing things.
 Proponents say this was not uncommon in Japan at the time.
 He did however encourage his followers to embrace modern life, to see films and he is reported to have a deep love and care for all individuals, and strong desire to help all people who were in suffering.

-Johrei notably gained a negative image due to complaints levelled against the Mahikari sect, a parallel organisation run by another Mr. Okada, Yoshikazu, no relation.
-Mahikari - meaning "true light" also practiced an almost identical form of Johrei and prayers but this movement attracted a lot of criticism for generating an environment of fear, power abuse and control, lying to followers, forgery of ancient artifacts, and promoting harmful activities and beliefs.
+Johrei notably gained a negative image due to complaints levelled against the Mahikari sect, a parallel organisation run by Okada Yoshikazu (not related to Okada Mokichi).
+Mahikari – meaning 'true light' also practiced an almost identical form of Johrei and prayers but the movement attracted a lot of criticism for generating an environment of fear, power abuse and control, lying to followers, forgery of ancient artifacts, and promoting harmful activities and beliefs.

 No longer by hand

 In 2020 the World Church of Messiah, announced that Johrei via raising the hand is not the final will of Meishu Sama.
 The Church explained that Okada had told his followers repeatedly in the 1950s, “From now on, we enter the world of sonen.
 Johrei is not so important anymore.
 Sonen comes first, so pray in your hearts.”
-He taught that the divine work of salvation went from the phase of the visible form of Johrei of raising one’s hand, to the world of the invisible form, the “world of sonen.”
+He taught that the divine work of salvation went from the phase of the visible form of Johrei of raising one's hand, to the world of the invisible form, the “world of sonen.”
 Okada said he received a message from God that the Age of Light had dawned for humanity and he should not raise his hand for Johrei any longer as God was sending Johrei all the time to everyone.
 Okada gave himself Johrei all the same, and found that he developed a headache.
 Thereafter he warned his followers, but after his death, this message was lost and people continued to practice Johrei in the way he had earlier shown them.
 The World Church of Messiah now maintains it is intended that Johrei be received directly from God, as "God is always facing us and is ministering Johrei to us".
 The Church clarified "Meishu-sama is teaching us that even for people whose illness is not healed, even for people for whom no miracles occur, even for people with incurable diseases, there is salvation.
 There is the light of eternal life.
 God radiates that light within us.
 Meishu-sama is teaching us to come, come to that light of God, and you, then, will be saved."

 Various groups worldwide which are unaffiliated to the Church still continue to practice Johrei in the original way such as in Shumei and the Johrei Fellowship.